-Working in partnership with District Health Education officers and local hospitals, we recruit, train, equip, supervise and monitor the work of local lay individuals who live in rural areas to provide basic education, preventive, diagnostic and referral services year round.
+Working in partnership with District Health Educators and local hospitals, we recruit, train, equip, supervise and monitor the work of local lay individuals who live in rural areas to provide basic education, preventive, diagnostic and referral services year round.
 Training local people to meet the needs of their own communities, and sustain and enhance the work that is done during medical camps creates trust, ongoing access, and an environment of community empowerment and transformational change in behavior.

 Creating Certified Health Leaders